M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

 •   Display error messages when adding and updating parts if the inventory is greater than the maximum.

-  - Add custom validator @ValidInventoryRange to check for max inventories, generates error message when adding parts
+  - In validators - dd custom validator @ValidInventoryRange to check for max inventories, generates error message when adding parts
-  - Add custom validator @ValidMinInventoryrange for check for min inventories, generates error message when adding parts
+  - IN validators - Add custom validator @ValidMinInventoryrange for check for min inventories, generates error message when adding parts
-  - @ValidMinInventoryRange is set to zero, if inventory is less that min num parts there is an error message
+  - Line 22 - @ValidMinInventoryRange is set to zero, if inventory is less that min num parts there is an error message
-  - Task F only requires that the inventory is decrementred by one and does nothing with the associated parts, no requirement in tasks to make it functions this way, therfore same errorPage is applicable
+  - Task F only requires that the inventory is decrementred by one and does nothing with the associated parts, no requirement in tasks to make it functions this way, therefore same errorPage is applicable

 Task I: Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

-  - Add two test to PartTest.java -> @Test void getMin() and @Test void getMax()
+  - Line 161 -175 - Add two test to PartTest.java -> @Test void getMin() and @Test void getMax()

 Task J: Remove the class files for any unused validators in order to clean your code.
-- Files removed were:
+  - In validators - delete DeletePartValidator -> zero usages